What's new in April on Prime Video, CTV Comedy, and more.

 For other WarnerMedia programs, unlike the U.S. where that company has long operated its own cable channels like TNT and TBS which it could use to air Warner movies, there's a patchwork of licensing deals in Canada covering individual programs and various sets of movies, so it cannot easily assign similar rights to a single Canadian partner.
 As another example (beyond Friends), rights to older Warner Bros. movies tend to get split among many different channels and services including Netflix, Bell Media channels like Starz, and Corus Entertainment channels like Showcase.
 There probably won't be any big shifts here.

-Even for other library programming that HBO Max is promoting without a current streaming home in Canada, like The West Wing (also a Warner Bros. series), there has not yet been any indication that Crave will be acquiring those rights.
+Even for other library programming that HBO Max is promoting without a current streaming home in Canada, like the original Gossip Girl and The West Wing (both also Warner Bros. series), there has not yet been any indication that Crave will be acquiring those rights.

 Does Crave carry the Studio Ghibli film library?